intellectivelab/docs.intellectivelab.com/_docs/unity-for-crm/unity-for-icn.md

 For debugging (or temporary fast solution) it is possible to change settings to the Chrome browser like that:

-1. Enter the following into your browser location bar and select “Disabled” in the drop-down. chrome://flags/#same-site-by-default-cookies
+- Enter the following into your browser location bar and select `Disabled` in the drop-down:
+    `chrome://flags/#same-site-by-default-cookies`

-2. Select 'Disabled' option for "SameSite by default cookies" setting
+- Select 'Disabled' option for `SameSite by default cookies` setting

-3. Select the “Relaunch” button.
+- Select the `Relaunch` button.

-Optionally do the same steps for chrome://flags/#cookies-without-same-site-must-be-secure setting.
+Optional: do the same steps for `chrome://flags/#cookies-without-same-site-must-be-secure` setting.